 The changes I made to her recipe was to add a mixture of flours to make a little more healthy for children.
 If you want you could add the plain old flour and it would taste just as good.

-In the a bowl or the bowl of your stand mixer, beat the butter and sugar until light and fluffy.
-Add in the vanilla essense, water, the flour and almonds in that order and beat until well blended and all the ingredients are well combined.
-The mass will be a ball of cookie dough.
-Cover the cookie dough wtih a cling flim and refrigerate for 3 hours.
+In the a mixing bowl or the bowl of your stand mixer, beat the butter and sugar until light and fluffy.
+Add in the vanilla essence, water, the flour and almonds in that order and beat until well blended and all the ingredients are well combined.
+This mixture will be a ball of cookie dough.
+Cover the cookie dough with a clingfilm and refrigerate for 3 hours.

 Preheat oven to 175 C and line a baking sheet with parchment paper and keep aside.

-Once the cookies have cooled completely immerce them completely in confectioners' sugar and store in an airtight container.
+Once the Mexican Wedding Cookies have cooled completely dust them completely in confectioners' sugar and serve.

 Store in an airtight container in the refrigerator for a couple of weeks.

 Archana Doshi is the founder of Archana's Kitchen.
 Archana launched Archana's Kitchen in 2007 as a way to keep track of her and family's recipes, and along the way grew it into one of the most popular cooking websites in the world.
 Archana is dedicated to helping home cooks be successful in the kitchen.
 Archana says "I hope you enjoy cooking recipes from my website where the sole effort is to make cooking simple for you.
 When you try out one of our recipes, we are longing to hear back from you.
 Do take your time to come back and share your comments, as your feedback means a lot to me"